Smooth Google migration

 These bits of info are crucial, and keeping them safe is a must.
 If they fall into the wrong hands, it can be a real mess – for individuals and organizations.

-As a Modern Workplace Consultant at InSpark, I encountered a client who wanted to detect sensitive information like international bank account numbers, social security numbers, license plates, and mobile numbers when at least five were used in one location.
+As a Data Security Consultant at Rubicon, I encountered a client who wanted to detect sensitive information like international bank account numbers, social security numbers, license plates, and mobile numbers when at least five were used in one location.
 This shows how vital it is to spot sensitive information types effectively.

 But what exactly qualifies as sensitive information, and how do you protect it?
 In this article, we'll explore why SITs are so important, and I'll share some tips for identifying them.
 Let's keep your data compliant and secure without getting too techy!